 - No white tennis shoes

-Students who arrive after the commencement processional has begun will not be allowed to sit with their College.
-They must sit behind the seated graduates, and should stand when their College is called getting in the end of the line with their College.
-These Graduates should return to their original seats after receiving their diploma cover.
+Students who arrive after the Commencement processional has concluded must sit behind the seated graduates.
+These graduates should stand when their college is called and join at the end of the line as it proceeds to the dais.
+After crossing the stage these graduates should return to their original seats so that they avoid disruption.

 Commencement is both a joyful occasion and a solemn event.
 Graduates are requested to advise their family and friends to express their excitement in ways that will not prevent others from hearing the speaker, and enjoying the ceremony.
 Graduates are not to display inappropriate or exaggerated behavior as participants in the ceremony.